THE BOARD ON INTERNATIONAL SCIENTIFIC ORGANIZATIONS

 Future Earth will have a new Secretariat, with a unique and innovative structure that spans three continents, as announced by the International Council for Science on behalf of the members of the Science and Technology Alliance for Global Sustainability (the Alliance).
 Over 20 expressions of interest were received for the Future Earth Secretariat.
 The new Secretariat comprises five global hubs, which will function as a single entity.
 They are located in the United States (Colorado), Canada (Montreal), France (Paris), Japan (Tokyo), and Sweden (Stockholm).
 The consortium of global hubs is currently working with the Alliance to refine details of its proposal, ahead of agreeing to a Memorandum of Understanding.
 For more details, please consult the ICSU website.

 The U.S. NMO of IIASA would like to encourage eligible parties to apply for IIASA’s Postdoctoral Program.
-The program annually provides funding for four postdoctoral researchers for a 12-24 month period.
+The program annually provides funding for several postdoctoral researchers for a 12-24 month period.
 The program serves to:

 - Encourage and promote the development of young researchers.